-Your visa options: designation as a green card holder or permanent resident of the United States allows you to live in the country indefinitely, own your own business, work, and even join the military.
+Green card holders or permanent residents of the United States are allowed to live in the country indefinitely, own their own business, work, and even join the military.
 Though you cannot vote or receive government benefits, you will have the privilege of applying for citizenship after five years.
 Moreover, you will be protected by the same laws that protect citizens.

 Having a family member who is a U.S. citizen or legal permanent resident sponsor you has historically been the easiest path to securing a green card.
 Note that the relative must also prove that they can support you financially at a specified level in case you do not find work immediately.

 Citizens may sponsor permanent residency for spouses or children as well as parents or siblings.
 Permanent residents can sponsor a spouse or children who are not married.

 Sponsors are required to complete an I-130 application and an Affidavit of Support to admit a relative for permanent residency.
 In any case, it is advisable to find an immigration lawyer to help you with the forms.
 Mistakes and inaccuracies with details can create confusion and postpone issuance of a green card for a considerable time.

 Some companies employ foreign nationals who have specific skills and abilities that may not be available otherwise.
 Such professionals as doctors, scientists, academics, and multinational business executives are people who fall into this category.
 The sponsoring company might apply for permanent residency on behalf of the candidate.

 In other work environments, companies may not be able to find a qualified candidate within the United States who can perform certain duties.
 In these cases, the company may apply for a labor certification.
 To be approved, the company must prove by application to the state employment agency that there is no alternative available and that the foreign worker will be paid approximately what a U.S. worker would.